UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

+# Team Web Site!!
+For our team project we will work on a website that will NOT be publicly available.
+It will only run locally on your invidual machines.

 This repository will be a simple web page that everyone contributes to.
-Contribution will be limited to adding info to the website.
+Contribution will be limited to adding personal info to the website.
 Please note that letters in <italics> are examples and % is the Terminal prompt.

-1. In Terminal navigate to your work folder and create a new folder for the exercise:
+### 1. In Terminal navigate to your work folder and create a new folder for the exercise:
 ```
 %mkdir c14Website
 ```

-2. Change to the folder:
+### 2. Change to the folder:
 ```
 %cd c14Website
 ```
-3. Clone the directory.
+### 3. Clone the directory.
 You can get the clone address by navigation to the repository and click on <>Code and copy the HTTPS URL address

 ```
 %git clone https://github.com/<YOUR-REPOSITORY>
 ```
-4. Create a branch for your changes:
+### 4. Create a branch for your changes:
 ```
 %git branch <branch-name>
 ```
-5. Switch to the new branch:
+### 5. Switch to the new branch:
 ```
 %git checkout <branch-name>
 ```
-6. Now you can push this branch up to git hub:
+### 6. Now you can push this branch up to git hub:
 ```
 %git push –u origin <branch name>
 ```

-7. Check that the branch has been successfully pushed up.
+### 7. Check that the branch has been successfully pushed up.
 To confirm that the branch has been pushed, head over to GitHub and click the branches drop-down.
 You should see the branch there:

 ![branch-dropdown](images/gitBranchDropDown.jpg)